rombrew/phobia/doc/GettingStarted.md

 	# pm_const_E_kv <value>

 Then you can try a first start.
-Make sure that HFI and position control loop are disabled.
+Remove any load from the motor, allow it rotate freely.
+You can disable HFI and position control loop for the first time.

 	# pm_m_bitmask_high_frequency_injection 0
 	# pm_m_bitmask_position_control_loop 0